concerning AC's post-war 2 Litre Saloon

 Prevention: The centre carburettor has no return-spring of its own, so if the throttle couplings come loose, that centre thottle might stick wide open.
 It is therefore a good idea to install a return-spring for that centre carb.
 Also, make sure that the flexible couplings between the throttle spindles are clamped tightly so that they cannot slip.

-The most important safety components (excluding the driver) are the tyres.
+The most important safety components are the tyres.
 This is one area where one should not economise.
 The problem with very old collectible cars is that tyres often get too old before they wear out.
 Sometimes you can see the aging in the tyre-walls, but sometimes a good-looking tyre can be hiding deterioration internally.
 In my teenage years when I first took over my AC and returned it to the road, I picked the best out of the two sets of tyres I had to hand.
-I did not realise that one had been painted to look like new, and this tyre failed with a huge tear next to the rim, allowing the inner-tube to bulge out and strike the inner wing each time the wheel revolved.
+I did not realise that one had been painted to look like new, and this tyre failed with a huge tear next to the rim.

 AC used to recommend Britax cross-over, 3 point belts.
 The short section of belt being secured from the opposite side of the transmission tunnel to the person using the belt.
 These short sections can be bolted to the steel rear floor panel, with a thick reinforcing plate underneath to spread the load.
 Clearly, this floor panel needs to be very secure if used this way.
 The steel floor is bolted to the alloy cross-member behind it, and to the main plywood floor panels along its front edge (and with woodscrews to the sillboards along each side).